- Online Submission System:

 - Peer Review Process: The JGSS operates a single-blind review process.
 All contributions will be initially assessed by the Editor-in-Chief for suitability for the journal.
 Papers deemed suitable are then typically sent to a minimum of two independent expert reviewers to assess the scientific quality of the paper.
 The Editor-in-Chief is responsible for the final decision regarding acceptance or rejection of articles and his decision is final.

 - Word Limit: JGSS provides word-count and manuscript length guidelines to streamline the submission and review process.
 The word-count scheme is a follows;

 - The title must not be more than 22 words

-- The journal recommends a structured abstract of not more than 250 words
+- The journal recommends a structured abstract of 250-300 words

-- The length of article must be between 7000-8000 words including, text of the manuscript, tables, figures, authors’ contribution, acknowledgements, conflict of reference, references and appendixes if any.
+- The length of the article must be between 6000-8000 words including, text of the manuscript, tables, figures, authors’ contributions, acknowledgments, conflict of reference, references and appendixes if any.

 - Cover Letter: A cover letter should accompany each submitted manuscript; it should include a brief statement that describes the significance of the work, and affirms the work is original and has not been published elsewhere.
 Also include the names, addresses, telephone numbers, and email addresses of at least 5 qualified, potential reviewers.

 - All manuscripts submitted to JGSS should be prepared following the journal’s template.